 The Association operates an appeal process

-Should any unsuccessful applicant wish to appeal against the decision, the appeal must be made in writing to:
+Should any unsuccessful applicant wish to appeal against the decision, the appeal must be made in the writing to:

 Mrs Kim Alison Skinner